auduny/varnish-ssl-benchmark/README.md

 ### H2Load

-We use h2load from the nghttp2 backup to run our [benchmark.sh](benchmark script)
+We use h2load from the nghttp2 package to run our [benchmark script](benchmark.sh)

 #### Install Ubuntu